-While not strictly a holiday cocktail, the twist on the Tom Collins known as the French 75 proves especially popular at this time of year.
-First developed in Paris, made famous by the Savoy Hotel in London, and given an American renaissance by bartenders in New Orleans, the French 75 consists of a gin base, lemon juice, simple syrup, and a Champagne topper, making it ideal for festive toasts.
-Dry gins with citrus notes and fresh, light profiles blend beautifully with this libation’s other ingredients, and the expert bartenders we consulted recommended these 10 bottles for French 75-making purposes.
+With a bubbly twist on the Tom Collins cocktail, the French 75 proves to be an especially popular drink.
+First developed in Paris, made famous by the Savoy Hotel in London, and given an American renaissance by bartenders in New Orleans, the French 75 consists of a gin base, lemon juice, simple syrup, and a Champagne topper.
+Dry gins with citrus notes and fresh, light profiles blend beautifully with this libation’s other ingredients, making it ideal for refreshing spring and summertime toasts.

 A German gin distilled in the “London dry” style, Monkey 47 Schwarzwald incorporates both a traditional London dry gin flavor blend (dominated by juniper berries) and tastes that reference the gin’s Black Forest heritage, like lingonberries.
 Bar manager Kristy R. Cook of Central Kitchen + Bar in Detroit enjoys Monkey 47 Schwarzwald in her French 75s because “it’s a classic dry gin with floral complexities paired with notes of soft water of the Black Forest.
 It’s utterly smooth and complex!”

-Holland’s Damrak Gin completely nails the lightweight texture and bright flavors ideal for a French 75 gin, according to lead bartender Ryan Andrews of Prohibition Liquor Bar in San Diego, CA. “My favorite gins to use for a French 75 are of the floral and fruitier variety, as the lighter notes of these styles don’t overpower Champagne.
+Holland’s Damrak Gin completely nails the lightweight texture and bright flavors ideal for a French 75 gin, according to lead bartender Ryan Andrews of Prohibition Liquor Bar in San Diego.
+“My favorite gins to use for a French 75 are of the floral and fruitier variety, as the lighter notes of these styles don’t overpower Champagne.
 Otherwise, you might as well use soda and call it a Tom Collins.
-[One] of my go-to favorites is the Dutch Damrak Gin,” Andrews tells us.
+[One] of my go-to favorites is the Dutch Damrak Gin,” Andrews told us.

 The French 75 enjoys a close association with the impressive beverage tradition of New Orleans, so it stands to reason that a gin distilled in the area would be a perfect fit for this cocktail.
 Bar chef Amanda Thomas of SoBou in NOLA opts for Gentilly Gin when crafting a French 75, telling us that “when it comes to the gin [I use] in my French 75, I lean towards something with high citrus notes.
 Gentilly Gin, made locally in New Orleans, is perfect for this.
 The bright persimmon and elderflower notes really elevate the cocktail and transport you to fall in NOLA. ”

 It’s hard to think of a more quintessential example of London dry gin than Beefeater, a London-made spirit distilled with a process dating back to the late 19th century.
-Head bartender Wilmer Nolasco of Ivy Lane in New York City thinks that Beefeater suits a French 75 better than any other gin because “it’s the benchmark for London dry gin.
+Former head bartender Wilmer Nolasco of Ivy Lane in New York City (now closed) thinks that Beefeater suits a French 75 better than any other gin because “it’s the benchmark for London dry gin.
 The juniper is upfront while retaining freshness and pungency.”

 Some liquor consumers cast a suspicious eye at distilleries owned or sponsored by celebrities.
-However, plenty of these libations can hold their own against prestigious competitors … and one prime example, Aviation Gin (owned by Ryan Reynolds), is a stellar addition to a French 75.
-At least, that’s what beverage manager Shawn Powell of City Cellar Wine Bar & Grill in West Palm Beach, FL says: “[Aviation’s] undertones of juniper and lemon allow for a perfect balance to the cocktail.
+However, plenty of these libations can hold their own against prestigious competitors, and one prime example, Aviation Gin (owned by Ryan Reynolds), is a stellar addition to a French 75.
+At least, that’s what beverage manager Shawn Powell of City Cellar Wine Bar & Grill in West Palm Beach, Florida, said: “[Aviation’s] undertones of juniper and lemon allow for a perfect balance to the cocktail.
 The botanical notes (cardamom, coriander, French lavender, anise seed, sarsaparilla, and juniper) complement each other beautifully and provide the imbiber with a truly satisfying sip.”